Ornithologists on my way

 Hans and Ann-Christine observing, Kapelludden, Öland, May 28, 1996.
 (Photo copyright © by Kaj Halberg)

 Strictly speaking, the Swedish term ‘fika’ means to drink coffee and eat cinnamon buns with it.
-However, the Lomosses used the same word about eating lunch in nature.
-These pictures show the couple in Ottenby Lund, Öland, August 13, 2014 (top), and near Kristvalla, north-west of Kalmar, Småland, August 18, 2015.
+However, the Lomosses use the same word about eating lunch in nature.
+These pictures show the couple in Ottenby Lund, Öland, August 13, 2014 (top), and near Kristvalla, northwest of Kalmar, Småland, August 18, 2015.
 (Photos copyright © by Kaj Halberg)

 Hans and Ann-Christine at the Kroppkaka Stone, Öland, May 4, 2019.
 A legend about this stone is related on the page Nature: Rocks and boulders.
 (Photo copyright © by Kaj Halberg)